LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Introduction

+As a result, huge efforts have been taken for efficient and affordable DNN inference on mobile devices, such as model compression~\cite{blalock2020state, gou2021knowledge}, sophisticated computing operator optimization~\cite{onnx, tensorflow, MACE, wang2021asymo}, tensor compilers for operator generation~\cite{chen2018tvm,liang2022romou}, and customized DNN accelerators~\cite{JiaoHL20, tpuv4, nnpi}.
+These methods require redesigning or re-implementing model structures, computation operators, or accelerators repeatedly for diverse deployment scenarios.

-To explore the possibility, we rethink the essence of DNN inference.
-The computation of each DNN layer is to output another level of features given the input features.
-For example, the front layers of a CNN model output low-level features (e.g., edges and lines), and subsequent layers output high-level features (e.g., faces and objects).
-Though the input images for a model are diverse, the input features for each layer have semantic similarity, and result in similar outputs.
-A vivid example is that though cats and horses are different inputs for a model, the output of the ear feature could be similar for the layer that extracts it.
-Same for language tasks, similar words of different sentences should have similar embeddings and output results.
+Different from these directions, this paper explores a new possibility to replace computation operators of DNNs, for reduced inference cost, as well as the tedious efforts of operator development.
+To achieve this, we first rethink the essence of inference.
+Each layer of a DNN model is to output another level of features given the input features.
+For example, the front layers of an image recognition model output low-level features (e.g., edges and lines), and subsequent layers output high-level features (e.g., faces and objects).
+The fact is that the features of different images for each layer have semantic similarity.
+A vivid example is that though cats and horses are different input images for a model, their ear features result in similar output for the layer that extracts it.
+Same for language tasks, similar words of different sentences could have similar embeddings and output results.

-Because of the similarity, the research question of this work is that whether the typical features among clusters of similar features can be learned for each layer, so that the computation output of these typical features can approximate the output of diverse input features, and achieve similar model accuracy.
+Based on this similarity, the question is that whether the typical features can be learned for each computation operator of DNNs, so that the output of these typical features can represent the output of diverse features.
+If so, by precomputing and saving the output of typical features, the output of future inputs can be read directly without computation.

-Towards answering this question, we propose \sysname.
-The system learns the typical features, named \emph{centroid}, for each layer, and precompute the results for these features to save in lookup tables.
-During inference, the results of the closest centroids with the input features can be read directly from the table as the output of this layer.
-Fig.~\ref{fig:highlevel} shows an overview of \sysname using real data samples of a model. \sysname is the first to empower end-to-end DNN inference by table lookup.
-It achieves comparable accuracy with the original models on real and complex datasets and tasks, including CIFAR~\cite{cifar} and ImageNet~\cite{imagenet} for image tasks, and GLUE~\cite{glue} for language tasks.
+Towards answering this question, we propose \sysname, a novel system to empower DNN inference by table lookup.
+The system learns the typical features, named \emph{centroid}, for each linear computation operator, and precompute the results for these centroids to save in lookup tables.
+During inference, the results of the closest centroids with the input features can be read directly from the table as the approximated output of this operator.
+The required computation cost for inference is significantly reduced.
+Fig.~\ref{fig:highlevel} shows an overview of \sysname using real data samples of a model. \sysname integrates two major techniques: (1) differentiable centroid learning through backpropagation, and (2) table-lookup inference execution.